-This form is to be used to show the external moderator the rank order (based on Planning, Performing and Evaluating) for athletics.
-This form must be submitted for external moderation if there are candidates who have been assessed in athletics.
+This form is to be used to show the external moderator the rank order (based on Planning, Performing and Evaluating) for Competitive Swimming.
+This form must be submitted for external moderation if there are candidates who have been assessed in Competitive Swimming.
+An independent person should sign the form to confirm the times achieved by candidates.

-IGCSE PHYSICAL EDUCATION (0413) CANDIDATE MARK SHEET (Candidate number order)
+IGCSE PE (0413) Candidate Mark Sheet (Candidate number order)